antfu/wenyan-lang-vscode/README.md

 ![](https://github.com/antfu/wenyan-lang-vscode/raw/master/screenshots/demo-snippets.gif)

-Punctuation replacements are also avaliable
+Punctuation replacements are also avaliable (You will get the result immediately, the delay is added for demostraction purpose)

 ![](https://github.com/antfu/wenyan-lang-vscode/raw/master/screenshots/demo-punctuations.gif)